 Find Best Playgrounds in Boston

 Looking for a local playground to take your children to?
 We can help you find the playground you’re looking for.
-Find playgrounds in Boston, Cambridge, Brookline and Somerville.
-We also have some recommendations of the best Boston playgrounds – find one that your children will love!
+Find the best playgrounds in Boston, Cambridge, Brookline and Somerville.
+We also have some recommendations of the best playgrounds in Boston – find one that your children will love!

 Looking for a playground in Boston (and beyond) for a specific amenity?
-Choose an activity below and find a playground to take your kids to.
+Choose an activity below and find the best Boston playground to visit with kids.

 Playgrounds by Neighborhood

 Looking for Boston playgrounds in a specific area?
-Choose from one of the neighborhoods below to find a playground:
+Find the best playgrounds in Boston by neighborhood.
+Choose from one of the following neighborhoods below:

 Top Playgrounds in Boston

-Here are our choices for best playgrounds in Boston, Brookline and Cambridge (updated for 2021):
+Here are our choices for the best playgrounds in Boston, Brookline, Somerville and Cambridge (updated for 2022):

 Alexander Kemp Playground in Cambridge Common has unique water features, a sandbox and equipment made of naturally decay-resistant wood branches.

 Gold Star Mothers Park in East Cambridge has a splash pad with wonderful water features and a large, fenced-in playground area.

 A recently renovated playground, Fallon field has new equipment that kids will love, including a climbing structure and an extra-long slide.
 Fallon Field is located in Boston’s Roslindale neighborhood.

-Sweeney Playground is located in South Boston.
+Sweeney Playground is one of the best playgrounds in South Boston.
 It is a unique playground with rope and climbing structures that kids will enjoy.

 In East Cambridge, by the Charles River, North Point Park is a kid and dog-friendly park that has a playground, tot lot and splash pad.